mel rolfes is a psychotherapist, mind-body practitioner & dog mom based in roanoke, virginia.

 what nourishes me

-When I’m not working, I enjoy getting lost in a book, caring for my many plants, exploring creative writing, making art, and hosting friends for good food and conversation.
+When I’m not working, I enjoy getting lost in a book, caring for my many plants, creative writing, making art, and hosting friends for good food and conversation.

 I love spending time in nature, whether walking, kayaking, or riding my bike.
 I am a life-long learner and impossibly curious, with many interests ranging from neuroscience to astrology.